 Shortly afterward, Eleanor married Henry Plantagenet, Duke of Anjou and Normandy who later succeeded to the throne of England as King Henry II.
-Eleanor added her territories—Aquitaine and Poitiers—to Henry's, and the subsequent Angevin Empire extended from the Pyrenees mountains to the southern border of Scotland.
-Their marriage produced five sons and three daughters, but by 1167, Eleanor and Henry were living separate lives, with Eleanor ruling her French territories.
-In 1173, she supported her sons in a rebellion against Henry.
-It failed, and she spent the next 16 years as a captive of her husband (while sons rebelling against their father was a familiar - if unwelcome - phenomenon, a wife openly rebelling against her husband was virtually unheard of).
+Eleanor added her territories—Aquitaine, Poitou, and Gascony—to Henry's, and the subsequent Angevin Empire extended from the Pyrenees mountains to the southern border of Scotland.
+Their marriage produced five sons and three daughters, but by 1167 Eleanor and Henry were living separate lives, with Eleanor ruling her own territories.
+In 1173, she supported her sons in a rebellion against Henry, which failed and caused Eleanor to spend the next 16 years as a political prisoner of her husband (while sons rebelling against their father was a familiar - if unwelcome - phenomenon, a wife openly rebelling against her husband was virtually unheard of).

-Upon Henry's death, Eleanor's favorite son, Richard, became King of England and released his mother.
-Eleanor acted as regent while Richard was away on the Third Crusade—and given that he barely spent any time in England, Eleanor was the real ruler of the country during his reign.
-And all the while, she had to keep her younger son, John, from grabbing territory (fun fact: John had been Henry II's favorite).
+Upon Henry's death in 1189, Eleanor's favorite son, Richard, became King of England and released his mother.
+Eleanor acted as regent while Richard was away on the Third Crusade—and given that he barely spent any time in England, Eleanor was the real ruler of the country during Richard's 10-year reign.
+And all the while, she had to keep her youngest son, John, from grabbing territory (fun fact: John had been Henry II's favorite).

 When John succeeded Richard, it was his turn to ask Eleanor for help, as her grandson Arthur of Brittany now had designs on the throne.
-Oh yeah, and she also found time to marry off her granddaughter, Blanche of Castile, to the king of France.
+She also found time to marry off her granddaughter, Blanche of Castile, to the king of France.
 Blanche would prove to be a badass queen in her own right, ruling as regent for her son, King Louis IX (aka St. Louis).

-Eleanor lived into her eighties, which was rare for anyone in the Middle Ages), outlasting all but two of her children.
+Eleanor lived into her eighties (a rarity for anyone in the Middle Ages), outlasting all but two of her children.
 She finally retired to the abbey of Fontevrault, where she died and now lies alongside Henry and Richard.

 Tropes associated with Eleonor of Aquitaine: